MarioSolisB/Profile_of_a_bank_coustomer/README.md

     - 'dataset_banco_cleanned.csv': Cleanned dataset.

 2. Two jupyter notebook:
-    - 'Cleanning_data.ipynb' :
+    - 'Cleanning_data.ipynb' : The file where I developed the cleanning process.
-    - 'EDA.ipynb' :
+    - 'EDA.ipynb' : In this file, I made some Exploratory Data Analysis (Independent, Uni-variate and bi-variate analysis).

 # About this project